telefonicaid/fiware-orion/doc/manuals/admin/perf_tuning.md

 ## Log impact in performance

 [Logs](logs.md) can have a severe impact on performance.
-Thus, in high level scenarios, it is recommended to use `-logLevel` ERROR or WARNING.
-We have found in some situations that the saving between `-logLevel WARNING` and `-logLevel INFO` can be around 50% in performance.
+Thus, in high level scenarios, it is recommended to use `-logLevel` ERROR or WARN.
+We have found in some situations that the saving between `-logLevel WARN` and `-logLevel INFO` can be around 50% in performance.

 [Top](#top)